arddish/linked-list-midpoint/README.md

 # Linked-List-Midpoint
-A program that returns the 'middle' node of a linked list.
+A program that returns the 'middle' node of a Linked List.